 Dayton’s Main Street underwent a major revitalization in the early 1990’s and is now reaping the benefits.
 The commercial district is lined with essential service businesses as well as unique shops, Victorian lodging and some of the best restaurants in the state.

 Dayton has a popular, very reasonably-priced 9-hole golf course situated along the Touchet River.
 A nature walk along the river is very popular with both visitors and residents and accommodates bikers, walkers, and strollers.
 An eco-food processing park at Blue Mountain Station’s Artisan Food Center provides opportunities for agri-tourism.
 Dayton is also home to the oldest working courthouse in the state, built in 1887 and restored in 1991.
 It is considered by many to be one of the most beautiful public buildings in the state.
 The Dayton Historic Depot, built in 1881, is a museum open for year-round tours.
 Both the Courthouse and the Depot are on the National and Local Registers of Historic Places and are part of the self-guided walking tours featuring Dayton’s three National Historic Districts.
 Dayton is also home to the Palus Museum, a locally-found Indian artifacts collection, Smith Hollow School, a historic one-room school house, and the Patit Creek Campsite, an exhibit of over 80 steel silhouette sculptures commemorating the Lewis and Clark expedition.

-Columbia County is geographically diverse, stretching from elevation 500 feet at the Snake River (our northern border) up to 6,500 feet at Oregon Butte in the Wenaha-Tucannon Wilderness Area of the Blue Mountains (to the south.)
+Columbia County is geographically diverse, stretching from an elevation of about 500 feet at the Snake River (our northern border) up to 6,500 feet at the Oregon Butte in the Wenaha-Tucannon Wilderness Area of the Blue Mountains (to the south.)
 This geographic diversity lends itself to great recreation and beautiful scenery.

 The Blue Mountains are made up of privately owned land, the Umatilla National Forest, and the Wenaha-Tucannon Wilderness area.
 Winter recreation highlights include skiing at the Bluewood Ski Area and over 50 miles of groomed snowmobile trails.
 Summer fun includes camping, hiking, ATV riding and fishing.
 The Wenaha-Tucannon Wilderness Area is popular for hiking, horseback riding and wildlife viewing.